Executive Team Leaders

 Jorge Guerra, MD

-Dr. Kasher is passionate about improving outcomes, bringing patient and research sites into the development process, and dramatically decreasing the time to market for promising drug candidates.
-He is known as a pharmaceutical development change catalyst who brings to the role 28 years of leadership experience at Eli Lilly, where most recently he managed a portfolio of innovative clinical development approaches to achieve 50% cost and time reductions to be realized over a five-year period beginning in 2017.
+Dr. Kasher is passionate about improving outcomes, bringing patients and research sites into the development process, and dramatically decreasing the time to market for promising drug candidates.
+He is known as a pharmaceutical development change catalyst.
+Dr. Kasher has 28 years of leadership experience at Eli Lilly, where he most recently managed a portfolio of innovative clinical development approaches to achieve 50% cost and time reductions across a five-year period.

 His expert perspective includes direct experience with novel product development from bench through market launch, research and clinical trial leadership, innovation center startup, and new industry paradigm creation.
 In addition to his role at DrugDev, Dr. Kasher is President of Patients Can’t Wait, was a founding member of the TransCelerate Biopharma Operations Committee and the Avoca Quality Consortium, sits on the DPharm Europe steering committee and faculty, and is a member of Linking Leaders.
 In 2013 CenterWatch named Dr. Kasher one of the “20 Innovators Changing the Face of the Clinical Trials Industry.”